MrGiovanni/R-Super/README.md

 > [!NOTE]
 > **We released Merlin Plus!**
 > The Merlin Plus dataset has 44 segmentation masks for each of the 25K CT scans in Merlin.
 The masks include organs, blood vessels, ducts, and organ sub-segments.
-Merlin Plus is a large public dataset with CT, reports, and masks.
+Merlin Plus is a large public dataset with CT, reports, and organ masks.
 You can use it in the demo below to train R-Super and improve tumor segmentation.
 >[Download it here!](https://huggingface.co/datasets/AbdomenAtlas/MerlinPlus/)

 ## Paper